 Space and practicality: Ford Puma boot space

-The Puma is one of the smallest of the small crossovers - yet it’s also one of the most practical.
+The Ford Puma is one of the smallest of the small crossover cars - yet it’s also one of the most practical.

 We’ll start with the boot, because that contains one of the Puma’s most exciting features.
 That’s if you’re the kind of person who finds practicality exciting, anyway.
 We do.